Quaternary glaciation: Plate tectonics and ocean currents

 An important component in the development of long-term ice ages is the positions of the continents.
 These can control the circulation of the oceans and the atmosphere, affecting how ocean currents carry heat to high latitudes.
 Throughout most of geologic time, the North Pole appears to have been in a broad, open ocean that allowed major ocean currents to move unabated.
 Equatorial waters flowed into the polar regions, warming them.
 This produced mild, uniform climates that persisted throughout most of geologic time.

-But during the Cenozoic Era, the large North American and South American continental plates drifted westward from the Eurasian plate.
+But during the Cenozoic Era, the large North American and South American continental plates drifted westward from the Eurasian Plate.
 This interlocked with the development of the Atlantic Ocean, running north–south, with the North Pole in the small, nearly landlocked basin of the Arctic Ocean.
-The Drake passage opened 33.9 million years ago (the Eocene-Oligocene transition), severing Antarctica from South America.
+The Drake Passage opened 33.9 million years ago (the Eocene-Oligocene transition), severing Antarctica from South America.
 The Antarctic Circumpolar Current could then flow through it, isolating Antarctica from warm waters and triggering the formation of its huge ice sheets.
-The weakening of the North Atlantic Current around 3.65 to 3.5 million years ago resulted in cooling and freshening of the Arctic Ocean, nurturing the development of Arctic sea ice and preconditioning the formation of continental glaciers later in the Pliocene.
-The Isthmus of Panama developed at a convergent plate margin about 2.6 million years ago, and further separated oceanic circulation, closing the last strait, outside the polar regions, that had connected the Pacific and Atlantic Oceans.
-This increased poleward salt and heat transport, strengthening the North Atlantic thermohaline circulation, which supplied enough moisture to arctic latitudes to initiate the northern glaciation.
+The weakening of the North Atlantic Current (NAC) around 3.65 to 3.5 million years ago resulted in cooling and freshening of the Arctic Ocean, nurturing the development of Arctic sea ice and preconditioning the formation of continental glaciers later in the Pliocene.
+A dinoflagellate cyst turnover in the eastern North Atlantic approximately ~2.60 Ma, during MIS 104, has been cited as evidence that the NAC shifted significantly to the south at this time, causing an abrupt cooling of the North Sea and northwestern Europe by reducing heat transport to high latitude waters of the North Atlantic.
+The Isthmus of Panama developed at a convergent plate margin about 2.6 million years ago and further separated oceanic circulation, closing the last strait, outside the polar regions, that had connected the Pacific and Atlantic Oceans.
+This increased poleward salt and heat transport, strengthening the North Atlantic thermohaline circulation, which supplied enough moisture to Arctic latitudes to initiate the Northern Hemisphere glaciation.
+The change in the biogeography of the nannofossil Coccolithus pelagicus around 2.74 Ma is believed to reflect this onset of glaciation.
+However, model simulations suggest reduced ice volume due to increased ablation at the edge of the ice sheet under warmer conditions.

+Collapse of permanent El Niño

+A permanent El Niño state existed in the early-mid-Pliocene.
+Warmer temperature in the eastern equatorial Pacific caused an increased water vapor greenhouse effect and reduced the area covered by highly reflective stratus clouds, thus decreasing the albedo of the planet.
+Propagation of the El Niño effect through planetary waves may have warmed the polar region and delayed the onset of glaciation in the Northern Hemisphere.
+Therefore, the appearance of cold surface water in the east equatorial Pacific around 3 million years ago may have contributed to global cooling and modified the global climate’s response to Milankovitch cycles.